semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 #### Creating and adding a workspace access token

 :::info Prerequisites
-- Configured pipeline in Bitbucket CMS.
+- Configured pipeline in Bitbucket Cloud.
 - **Bitbucket Cloud Premium** plan.
 If you are **not** using the Bitbucket Cloud Premium plan, create a separate repository access token for each repository where you want to use Semgrep, for more information, see [Creating a repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token).
 - Established connection between Bitbucket and Semgrep Cloud Platform.
 The **SEMGREP_APP_TOKEN** added as a **workspace** variable in Bitbucket.
 See the [CI providers listed in Semgrep Cloud Platform](/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#ci-providers-listed-in-semgrep-cloud-platform) section and [Workspace variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/#Workspace-variables) in Bitbucket documentation.
 :::

 Create a workspace access token in Bitbucket (only available if you have a Bitbucket Cloud Premium plan).
 Fulfill these general steps to create a workspace access token:

-1. Create a workspace access token in Bitbucket with **Read**, and **Write** permissions for pull requests.
+1. Create a workspace access token in Bitbucket with **Read** and **Write** permissions for pull requests.
 Follow the instructions in [Create a workspace Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/) in Bitbucket documentation.
 1. Add the workspace access token as a workspace variable with the **Secured** option.

 To complete the configuration, follow the [Adding Semgrep to your Bitbucket CI pipeline for PR comments](#bitbucket-ci-pipelines-yaml-file-for-pr-comments) section.